 His fourth marker will be the one that people talk about for weeks to come, as it could very well end up the goal of the year.

 There are simply no words to describe this feat of skill and beauty.
 (Oh, and his mom was on hand to witness this dazzling performance).

 It was the second straight multi-goal game for Hertl, who notched a pair in the Sharks' 4-1 win over Phoenix.
 He has six goals in three games.

 While the Sharks were absolutely dominant, the Rangers left the building dejected.
 Several players described the rout as "embarrassing," which could be the understatement of the season.

-The one thing from Tuesday that should be a concern for the Rangers is the prospect of being without one of their star forwards.
+And if that wasn't bad enough, the Rangers have to worry about being without one of their star forwards.
 Rick Nash, who had an excellent game Monday night against the Los Angeles Kings, was forced from Tuesday's game after a high hit from Brad Stuart.
 After the game, Nash told reporters he received an elbow to the head, a blow that gave him in a headache that worsened as the game progressed.